 In this section

-View information about development of MFLs for the Lower Santa Fe and Ichetucknee rivers and associated springs.
+- Lower Santa Fe and Ichetucknee rivers and associated springs

 An overview of minimum flows and levels

-One way the St. Johns River Water Management District is working to protect and conserve Florida’s water resources is through the minimum flows and levels (MFLs) program.
-Establishing MFLs is an important step in the District’s work of planning for adequate water supplies for today and for future generations while also protecting water resources from significant harm.
+One way the St. Johns River Water Management District is working to protect Florida’s water resources is through the minimum flows and levels (MFLs) program.
+Establishing MFLs is an important goal in the District’s work of planning for adequate water supplies for today and for future generations while also protecting the District’s water resources.
 The District is setting MFLs for lakes, streams, rivers, wetlands, springs and aquifers.

 What are MFLs?